 For additional details on the most current Oracle WebLogic Server supported configurations please refer to Oracle Fusion Middleware Certification Pages.

 These Dockerfiles and scripts we have provided enable users to create clustered and non-clustered Oracle WebLogic Server domain configurations, including both development and production running on a single host operating system or VMs.
 Each server running in the resulting domain configurations runs in its Docker container, and is capable of communicating as required with other servers.
 For documentation on how to use these Dockerfiles and scripts, see the whitepaper on OTN.
+The Oracle WebLogic Server on Docker and Demo video presents our certification effort and shows a Demo of WebLogic Server running on Docker Containers.
 Other configurations and approaches are possible, but we hope these help get you started.
 We look forward to your feedback.